© Crown copyright 2016

 You cannot get a DHP to help with Council Tax, although some councils run similar funds alongside their local Council Tax Support schemes.

-The government has given councils funding to give DHPs to people who have been impacted by welfare reforms including:
+The government has given councils funding to give DHPs to people who have been affected by welfare reforms including:

 - the benefit cap